 # API Reference

 > The full API reference is generated from the same public contract used by the API worker and SDK tooling.
-Use it for exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.
+Use the API reference to find exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.

 - Human page: https://mailrith.com/developers/api-reference